mehdi-fathi/eloquent-filter/README.md

 ## :microphone: Introduction

-Conceivably, you would face challenges if you've done a task as an end-point in which there are some queries with many advanced options.
+Conceivably, you would encounter challenges if you've done a task as an end-point in which there are some queries with many advanced options.

 Let's say we want to make an advanced search page with multiple filter options.